 By Donaldson the intersection form of a smooth positive definite manifold is diagonalizable, and it follows that all automorphisms groups yield signed permutation representations automatically.
 Therefore this is only a question for topological $4$-manifolds.
 A detailed analysis of $\text{Aut} E_{8}$, where non-permutation representations arise algebraically, showed that this problem has an affirmative answer in this one case.
 Every integral representation of $C_{2}$ is automatically a signed permutation representation.
 So the result is also a ``yes'' answer for this group.

-In a related vein, work Edmonds \cite{Edmonds2005} produces a $C_{25}$ action that is pseudofree but not semifree, while inducing a permutation representation.
-But work of Hambleton-Tanase \cite{HambletonTanase2004} has shown that a \emph{smooth} pseudofree action, on a positive definite $4$--manifold, is semifree, via ASD Yang-Mills gauge theory.
+In a related vein, work in Edmonds \cite{Edmonds2005} produces a $C_{25}$ action that is pseudofree but not semifree, while inducing a permutation representation.
+But work of Hambleton and Tanase \cite{HambletonTanase2004} has shown that a \emph{smooth} pseudofree action, on a positive definite $4$--manifold, is semifree, via ASD Yang-Mills gauge theory.